Rahat-ch/cloudsound_workshop_vc/activities.md

 Activity 3

-1. Configure Authentication in the Amplify Admin UI with a simple username/password or email/password flow.
+1. Configure Authentication in the Amplify Admin UI with a simple email/password flow.
 2. Implement the withAuthenticator higher order component into the app
 3. Sign up for an account!